rab175/dsc-mod-3-project-online-ds-pt-071519/README.md

 * Understand all required deliverables
 * Understand what constitutes a successful project

+## Content of this Repository

+* Mod3_Project.ipynb - Juptyer notebook containing data and analysis done to complete this project
+* functions.py - python file containing functions to use in statistical analysis
+* Northwind_small.sqlite - SQL database containing the Northwind dataset used in our analysis

 ### Final Project Summary

 Another module down--you're half way there!